Homebase Vs. Clockify (2026): Which Time Tracking Tool Is Right For You?

 What is Homebase?

 You're running a restaurant, coffee shop, retail store, or salon.
-Every week looks different—someone's sick, someone else needs Wednesday off, you're short on Saturday night.
+Every week looks different.
+Someone's sick, someone else needs Wednesday off, you're short on Saturday night.
 Homebase is where you build those schedules, track who's working, run payroll, and message your team when things change.

 It's built for hourly shift work.
-Not project tracking or billable hours—actual shifts where people clock in at 8am and clock out at 4pm.
+Not project tracking or billable hours.
+Actual shifts where people clock in at 8am and clock out at 4pm.

 Here's what you can do with it:

-100,000+ small businesses use Homebase.
+More than 150,000 small businesses use Homebase.
 Works with Square, Clover, and QuickBooks.

 What is Clockify?

 Clockify is for tracking time across projects.
-If you're billing clients by the hour, managing multiple projects at once, or just need to know where everyone's time is going—that's what it does.
+If you're billing clients by the hour, managing multiple projects at once, or just need to know where everyone's time is going, that's what it does.

 What it's good at: